-International operations subject us to additional risks, including:
+International operations subject Great Lakes to additional risks, including:

-· uncertainties concerning import and export license requirements, tariffs and other trade barriers;

-- · restrictions on repatriating foreign profits back to the United States; - · changes in foreign policies and regulatory requirements; - difficulties in staffing and managing international operations; - taxation issues; - · greater difficulty in accounts receivable collection and longer collection periods; - · currency fluctuations; and - · political, cultural and economic uncertainties.
+- · uncertainties concerning import and export license requirements, tariffs and other trade barriers; - restrictions on repatriating foreign profits back to the United States; - · changes in foreign policies and regulatory requirements; - \cdot $\;$ difficulties in staffing and managing international operations; - taxation issues; - · greater difficulty in accounts receivable collection and longer collection periods; - currency fluctuations; and - · political, cultural and economic uncertainties.

-The amount of our estimated backlog is subject to change and not necessarily indicative of future revenues.
+The amount of Great Lakes' estimated backlog is subject to change and not necessarily indicative of future revenues.

-Our dredging contract backlog represents our estimate of the revenues that we will realize under contracts remaining to be performed based upon estimates relating to, among other things, the time required to mobilize the necessary assets to and from the project site, as well as the amount and type of material and the time it takes for that material to be dredged.
+Great Lakes' dredging contract backlog represents its estimate of the revenues that the Company will realize under contracts remaining to be performed based upon estimates relating to, among other things, the time required to mobilize the necessary assets to and from the project site, as well as, the amount and type of material and the time it takes for that material to be dredged.
 However, these estimates are necessarily subject to fluctuations based upon the amount and type of material that actually must be dredged, as well as factors affecting the time required to complete each job.
 Consequently, backlog is not necessarily indicative of future revenues or profitability.
-In addition, a significant amount of our dredging backlog relates to government contracts, which can be canceled at any time without penalty, subject to our right, in some cases, to recover our actual committed costs and profit on work performed up to the date of cancellation.
+In addition, a significant amount of Great Lakes' dredging backlog relates to government contracts, which can be canceled at any time without penalty, subject to the Company's right, in some cases, to recover its actual committed costs and profit on work performed up to the date of cancellation.

-Below is our dredging backlog from federal government contracts as of December 31, 2006, 2005 and 2004 and the percentage to total backlog as of the same period.
+Below is Great Lakes' dredging backlog from federal government contracts as of December 31, 2006, 2005 and 2004 and the percentage to total backlog as of the same period.